Abdou-AI02/Raqeeb/README.md

 Step 1: Clone & Set Up a Virtual Environment
 A virtual environment is highly recommended to avoid conflicts with other Python projects.

-# Clone the repository (replace [YOUR-REPO-NAME] with your repository name)
+Clone the repository (replace [YOUR-REPO-NAME] with your repository name):

 git clone [https://github.com/Abdou-AI02/](https://github.com/Abdou-AI02/)[YOUR-REPO-NAME].git

+Navigate into the project directory:

 cd [YOUR-REPO-NAME]

-# Create and activate a virtual environment
+Create and activate a virtual environment:

 python -m venv venv

-# On Windows
+Activate on Windows:

 venv\Scripts\activate

-# On macOS/Linux
+Activate on macOS/Linux:

 source venv/bin/activate

 Step 2: Install Dependencies
 This command reads the requirements.txt file and installs all the necessary libraries.
-This may take a few minutes, as some libraries like tensorflow are large.
+This may take a few minutes.

 pip install -r requirements.txt